 Garnish

-- toasted sesame seed
+- toasted sesame seeds

-- chopped spring onions
+- spring onions chopped

-Instructions
+Cooking Instructions

-- Slice the meat into bite sized pieces.
-Marinate for at least 5 minutes with a mixture of oyster sauce, soy sauce, cooking wine, sesame oil, sugar, corn starch, and white pepper.
+- Slice the meat into bite-sized pieces.
+Marinate for at least 5 minutes with a mixture of oyster sauce, soy sauce, cooking wine, sesame oil, sugar, cornstarch, and white pepper.

 - In a separate bowl, mix the plain flour and cornstarch together.
 Once the marinated chicken is ready, crack the egg over them and mix it thoroughly.
 Add the dry flour mix to the marinated chicken bit by bit while combining.
-Continue to do so until all the chicken have been coated evenly with the batter.
+Continue to do so until all the chicken has been coated evenly with the batter.
 Place the chicken on the baking tray lined with parchment paper.

 - Squeeze the lemon and mix the juice with honey, cornstarch and water.
 Pour the juice mixture into a pan under medium heat.
 Reduce the sweet gravy until it starts bubbling to form a thick consistency.
-Add the baked meat to the pan and stir coat them with the sauce.
-Finally, sprinkle sesame seeds and spring onions.

-Notes
+Recipe Notes

 - Pouring or spraying the chicken meat with some vegetable oil before baking will help make the final dish turn out more crispier and juicier.